"libc++" C++ Standard Library

 -fno-rttiis not supported.
 However linking against it with

 On OS X v10.8 and older the CMake option

 Bug reports and patches

 If you think you've found a bug in libc++, please report it using the LLVM Bugzilla.
 If you're not sure, you can post a message to the cfe-dev mailing list or on IRC.
 Please include "libc++" in your subject.

 If you want to contribute a patch to libc++, the best place for that is Phabricator.
-Please include [libcxx] in the subject and add cfe-commits as a subscriber.
-Also make sure you are subscribed to the cfe-commits mailing list.
+Please include [libc++] in the subject and add cfe-commits as a subscriber.